sarahmclo/colourway/README.md

 At COLOURWAY: Your Colour Analysts, we believe that design should be both beautiful and functional.
 Our website is a testament to this belief, offering a simple, practical, and bold user experience that puts the transformative power of colour at your fingertips.
 Join us on a journey to discover the true impact of colour in your life.
 Welcome to a world where every shade narrates a unique story, and where the potential is as vast as the colour spectrum itself.

 ## Acknowledgements <a name="acknowledgements"></a>
+Thank you to:
+- Rahul Lakahanpal, my Code Institute mentor for encouragement and keeping me on track
+- Amy Richardson, my Code Institute Facillitator for motivation and keeping me focused
+- Code Institute Tutor Support
+- All the CI Slack community for resources and daily inspiration
+- Fellow course students for sharing and
+- Family and Ozzy the dog for thoughts and testing